OnahPmi/Thyroid-Cancer-Recurrence-Prediction-Project/README.md

-# Thyroid Cancer Re-occurrence Prediction Project
+# Well-Differentiated Thyroid Cancer Recurrence Prediction Project

 **This Repository contains the code base of our study titled: `Optimizing Unsupervised Feature Engineering and Predictive Models for Thyroid Cancer Recurrence Prediction.`**